Eye Scheme for dogs

-The BVA screening programme for hereditary eye disease in dogs is run in conjunction with the Kennel Club and the International Sheep Dog Society.
+The British Veterinary Association (BVA) screening programme for hereditary eye disease in dogs is run in conjunction with

 We recommend that breeders submit dogs for annual eye tests as some diseases have late onset of clinical signs.